avaframe/AvaFrame/docs/theoryCom4FlowPy.rst

-com4FlowPy Theory
+com4FlowPy theory
 ===================

 ..
 Note::

-  THIS SECTION IS CURRENTLY UNDER DEVELOPMENT/REVIEW
+  This section is currently under development/review!

-  as such it might still contain some broken links, missing references, typos, etc.
+  ... as such it might still contain some broken links, missing references, typos, etc.

-  For a detailed reference on :py:mod:`com4FlowPy`, in the meantime,  we kindly refer to:
+  For additional reference on the concepts and motivation behind :py:mod:`com4FlowPy` , we kindly refer to:
      - D’Amboise, C.J.L.; Neuhauser, M.; Teich, M.; Huber, A.; Kofler, A.; Perzl, F.; Fromm, R.; Kleemayr, K.; Fischer, J.-T.(2022).
 Flow-Py v1.0: a customizable, open-source simulation tool to estimate runout and intensity of gravitational mass flows.
 Geoscientific Model Development.
 15, 2423–2439. (https://doi.org/10.5194/gmd-15-2423-2022)

+  Initial information pertaining to the application of :py:mod:`com4FlowPy` with consideration of forest-effects can be found in:
+     - D'Amboise, C.J.L; Teich, M.; Hormes, A.; Steger, S. and Berger, F. (2021).
+Modeling Protective Forests for Gravitational Natural Hazards and How It Relates to Risk-Based Decision Support Tools. in: *Protective forests as Ecosystem-based solution for Disaster Risk Reduction (ECO-DRR), Teich et al., 2021*. (https://www.intechopen.com/chapters/78979)

-Background and Motivation
+Background and motivation
 ----------------------------

 .. _fig-com4FlowPyMotivation: